hyperstate/hyperstate-docs/hypermedia-blog-april-2017.md

      ]

-### Link bindings to monitor server state using REST callback
+### Link bindings used to monitor resource state using REST callback

 ### Using pubsub communication with REST